29 DIY Toothache Remedies to Try at Home

 5. Fresh Garlic

 Garlic is a wonderful natural remedy that has a wealth of health benefits.
-To use fresh garlic as a toothache remedy, mix a crushed clove of garlic with a pinch of rock salt and apply it around your tooth.
+Mix a crushed clove of garlic with a pinch of rock salt and apply it around your tooth.

 6. Brandy or Whiskey

-Soak a cotton ball in some brandy or whisky and apply it to your tooth for temporary relief of pain.
-You can use this remedy as often as needed while waiting to see your dentist.
+Soak a cotton ball in some brandy or whisky and apply it to your tooth for toothache pain relief.

 7. Myrrh

-Simmer a teaspoon of myrrh with 2 cups of water for half an hour.
+Simmer a teaspoon of myrrh with two cups of water for half an hour.
 Strain the mixture and allow it to cool.
 Then dilute one teaspoon of this with half a glass of water.
-This solution can be used to rinse out your mouth several times a day.
+Rinse and repeat as you need it.

-A salt water rinse is an excellent trusted remedy when it comes to combating an infection.
-To make a salt water rinse, simply dissolve a teaspoon of salt into a cup of warm water.
-You can rinse your mouth out with salt water every 2 to 3 hours to kill bacteria and promote healing.
+Simply dissolve a small amount of salt into a cup of warm water.
+You can rinse your mouth out with salt water every two to three hours to kill bacteria and promote healing.

 10. Peppermint Tea

-You can also numb the pain in your tooth by using peppermint tea.
+You can also numb the pain in your tooth with peppermint tea.
 Add a teaspoon of dried peppermint leaves to a cup of boiling water and let it steep for twenty minutes.
-Then, strain the tea and allow it to cool.
-You can use this as a mouth rinse and repeat as needed for pain relief.
+Then, strain the tea and allow it to cool before applying.

 11. Onions